sammywachtel/ai_agent_process/orchestration/01_plan_scope_instructions.md

 - **During ITERATE decisions:** If review requires fixes in NEW files not originally scoped, orchestrator updates this script (see `02_review_iteration_instructions.md` Step 7)
 - **Document changes:** Note scope expansions in iteration_plan.md "Scope Changes" section
 - **Keep focused:** Only add files directly related to fixes, avoid scope creep
+- **Manual/E2E commands:** If part of validation cannot be automated inside the script (e.g., Playwright suites that need a running dev server), document the exact manual commands in the iteration plan so implementation knows precisely what to run

 ---